Skip to main content

 Start with a top-level page per client if you mainly need a clear portal, because Notion explicitly supports top-level client pages as each client's wiki.
 Move to a dedicated teamspace when you need teamspace-level access control, and choose Open, Closed, or Private deliberately before creation.
 Do not mark a client area as a default teamspace, since default teamspaces add all existing members immediately and future members automatically.

 Only a Private teamspace is described as not visible to people who are not added, and Notion notes that this option is limited to specific plans.
 A Closed teamspace is not the same thing, because everyone can still see that it exists even though they cannot join without an invitation.
-Verify which option your plan supports, and confirm the current label after verification because product wording can change.
+Verify which option your plan supports, and keep any setting label pending until the current wording is checked in the active Notion workspace or official Notion product documentation.

 Keep four things in the shared entry area: the current contract or SOW, one place for change requests, an approval record, and a closure note or archive pointer for offboarding.
 That gives the client one path for new requests and one path for approvals, instead of spreading decisions across messages and calls.
 The red flag is letting work start from a casual ask before the request is logged and tied back to the current SOW.